London Shakespeare fest for "world's playwright"

 "Anyone in the world can take part in this Shakespeare festival through its digital projects," she said.

-The launch comes as the Royal Shakespeare Company RSC.L and the British Council revealed that 50 percent of the world's children study Shakespeare in school.
+The launch comes as the Royal Shakespeare Company (RSC) and the British Council revealed that 50 percent of the world's children study Shakespeare in school.

-Theatre goers can expect performances in Xhosa and Swahili, as well as theatre companies from Turkey, Greece, Albania, and even a group from New Zealand performing in Maori.
+Theater goers can expect performances in Xhosa and Swahili, as well as theater companies from Turkey, Greece, Albania, and even a group from New Zealand performing in Maori.

 WORLD'S PLAYWRIGHT

-The festival programme will also feature 23 brand new productions across Britain, most of which were commissioned specially for the festival.
+The festival program will also feature 23 brand new productions across Britain, most of which were commissioned specially for the festival.

-"The festival will be a carnival of stories - we have theatre companies from warzones as well as underground theatre companies participating," said Dominic Dromgoole, Artistic Director at the Globe.
+"The festival will be a carnival of stories - we have theater companies from warzones as well as underground theater companies participating," said Dominic Dromgoole, Artistic Director at the Globe.

-It is Shakespeare's depiction of human qualities which lends to the success and resonance of his works in other cultures, making him "the world's playwright", organisers say.
+It is Shakespeare's depiction of human qualities which lends to the success and resonance of his works in other cultures, making him "the world's playwright," organizers say.

 (Editing by Paul Casciato)